Illinois Workers’ Compensation Permanent Total Disability

 While his average weekly wage was $400 before the injury, that amount is less than the minimum amount set by the state.
 So, we use the minimum amount of $580.90.
 If the employee is given a lump sum settlement, the amount is calculated by multiplying the average weekly rate (or minimum amount in our example) by life expectancy.
 That amount is then reduced to present cash value.

 Can permanent total disability be lowered or taken away?

-Yes.
+Yes, permanent and total disability be taken away or lowered.
 We said above that permanent total disability benefits in Illinois are given to those employees that are unable to return to work as a result of their injuries.
 So, if the employee later returns to work or is able to return to work, the employer can petition the Illinois Workers’ Compensation Commission (IWCC) to reduce or terminate benefits.

 It is also important to note that PTD benefits can be adjusted at the request of the employee.
 If the employee’s case is being decided by an arbitrator, then the employee is eligible for cost-of-living adjustments.
 On the second July 15th from the date that the award was finalized, the employee will receive a cost-of-living payment from the IWCC’s Rate Adjustment Fund.
 This amount will be based on the increase in the Illinois statewide average weekly wage during the preceding year.

 Many of those eligible for PTD benefits are concerned that also receiving social security benefits will jeopardize their workers’ compensation benefits.
 As long as the PTD recipient is eligible for both types of benefits, then receiving social security benefits will in no way impact PTD benefit awards, but you should let your Libertyville workers’ compensation lawyer know if you are getting, have applied for, or anticipate applying for social security benefits.